JordanViknar/SimpleSteamTinker/README.md

 SimpleSteamTinker is meant to be installed in `/usr/share/SimpleSteamTinker` (except `sst` which goes into `/usr/bin`).
 The system desktop file goes in `/usr/share/applications` and the icons go in `/usr/share/icons` like many applications.

+Most of the file structure installation steps can be achieved with the Makefile.
+It is recommended to use it if possible in your packaging system.

 It depends on :
 - Lua 5.4